aryanonkar2005/BetterSearch/README.md

 <h2> Cost Benefit Analysis for Amazon </h2>

 <ul>
+   <li><b>Only Prime users and high-frequency or high value buyers will have access to BetterSearch.
+BetterSearch will also be used to resolve search queries are looking for high margin products.</li>
   <li><b>Amazon's Annual GMV:</b> ~$600B</li>
   <li><b>Baseline conversion rate (e-commerce typical):</b> ~10–15%</li>
-  <li><b>Only Prime users and high-frequency or high value buyers will have access to BetterSearch.
-BetterSearch can also be used to resolve search queries are looking for high margin products</li>
   <li><b>% of GMV by these high value customers and queries:</b> ~25% → ~$150B</li>
   <li><b>Baseline conversion for these high value customers:</b> ~15–20%</li>
   <li><b>Conversion uplift from LLM-assisted search:</b> +0.25%</li>